Overview

 platform, FLP does not have direct access to any client log-in credentials.
 FLP is not affiliated with the platform and receives no

 compensation from the platform.
-FLP does pay a fee to the platform provider.
+FLP pays a fee to the platform provider.
 For clients who hire FLP to manage their defined

 contribution plans, a link is provided to the client that allows them to connect their account(s) to the platform.
 Once a client